 Attendance is required for all class sessions.
-This includes zoom or in-person.
-Zoom classes will require students to have their front facing camera on at all times in a well-lit area, with no distractions.
 Grayson College states that a student may have up to three absences before they are dismissed from the program.
 Students arriving 5 minutes or later will be tardy and 3 tardies counts as 1 absence.
-Students leaving early will be counted as tardy.
+Students that leave early will be counted as tardy.
 A clinical absence the day before an exam will result in an automatic 10-point deduction from the exam.